 Editing a bookmarkWhen you save a bookmark, Chrome likely uses the web page title (that is, what appears in the title bar of the browser) as the descriptive name of the bookmark.
 Sometimes that name is just too long and clogs up your Bookmarks Bar.
 You can edit the bookmark name and URL of the bookmark easily.
 Here’s how:

 In the Bookmark Manager window, right-click on any bookmark and choose Edit.

 The name and URL become editable text boxes.
 Make your changes, as needed, and by all means, shorten that bookmark name!

-If you want to manually create a bookmark, simply right-click in the viewing pane and choose Add Page.
-A new bookmark with a blank name and URL field appears, so that you can type in or copy and paste to create your new bookmark.
+If you want to manually create a bookmark, simply click the three dots icon in the upper-right corner of the Bookmark Manager window and select Add new bookmark.
+A box opens up where you can type in the name of the bookmark and copy and paste the URL to create your new bookmark.